We Tested 8 AI Trip Planners. Here Are the Best AI Travel Apps for 2026

 The eight, in order from most to least useful for me.

 Best for: If you save reels constantly and never look at them again, this is the one.
-We covered the bucket-list angle in more depth in why Triply works as a travel bucket list app.
+We break down why it is the best travel bucket list app for 2026 separately.

 Wanderlog predates the AI travel app boom by a few years.
 They've added AI features in the last twelve months: itinerary suggestions, route optimization, an in-trip chatbot for filling gaps.
 But the foundation is still a manual itinerary builder.
 The AI is a layer on top, which is both why it's reliable and why it doesn't transform the workflow.